 The Beller Museum houses numerous collections of vehicles, tools, parts, and information designed to tell stories of how cars and trucks not only served their original owners but often evolved through several “lives.”
-The vehicles include restored, original preserved, repurposed, well worn and end of service examples.
+The vehicles include restored, originally preserved, repurposed, well-worn, and end-of-service examples.

 As a noted authority on the subject, The Museum also houses an extensive library of books and other “paper” relating to cars and trucks from the 1920s through the 1950s.
 One major section of the library is dedicated specifically to print advertising of Ford cars and trucks from the ’20s and ’30s.

 Call Monday – Thursday, 10:00 a.m. – 4:00 p.m

 Image via https://maps.roadtrippers.com/stories/beller-museum

 Situated on the beautiful 90-acre campus of the Gilmore Car Museum in Hickory Corners, Michigan, about midway between Detroit and Chicago.
 As one of the Gilmore partner museums, they join the Gilmore collections, the Classic Car Club of America Museum, the...